RandoNandoz/RandoNandoz/README.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: single
-header:
-    image: "/assets/glacier-vistas-fullsize.jpeg"

-author_profile: true
----

 ## Greetings!

 Hello, I am Randy Zhu, a student at [The University of British Columbia, Vancouver Campus (UBC)](https://ubc.ca).
 I am doing a few things at once (as one would) right now: